 It would be interesting to know the percentage of teachers who actually enjoy organising and going on these trips?
-As we count down the weeks to the end of this school year, many teachers, heads of year and educational departments are planning which outdoor activity days are in store for the classes of 2019/20.
+The responsibility usually falls to the teachers, heads of year and educational departments to plan which outdoor activity days are in store for their classes.
 But it doesn’t have to mean hours of misery and anxiety trying to organise them.

 Do many schools go to the same provider year after year just because it’s easier?
 Is it worth looking around to see what else is out there?
 There’s plenty of rivalry between UK providers offering what they hope is the optimal timetable of great quality sessions; full of fun and exciting interaction, balanced with school curriculum objectives and cost.

 Research is key with so many differentials to choose from.
 Especially if price is the main driving factor.
 If being low-cost is imperative, are you better going for a shorter time ensuring 100% student inclusive, quality sessions?
 Or, stretching time out and possibly weaving teaching modules (entailing additional input from teachers) to eke out a worthwhile programme?

 Cost versus the quality of sessions is always a trade-off.
 Good providers should always tailor sessions to accommodate the needs of students and make certain that the experience of their instructors is appropriate.
 Choosing a provider that can deliver sessions that are simultaneously challenging are the sessions that have the most impact, and where students and teachers have the best time.
 Some companies promise the earth offering activity sessions lasting a day or two where students are promised rock climbing, archery, kayaking, raft building, high ropes, orienteering and bushcraft.
 In some cases, that can be a class of 30 children with a couple of inexperienced instructors overseeing queues of students hanging about, waiting with eye-rolling boredom for their 10-minute turn.